Ned Kelly fact sheet

 How it all began

 Ned's criminal life started early.
 In 1869, when he was 14, he was arrested for allegedly assaulting a Chinese man.
-The year after, he was arrested again, this time for being a suspected accomplice of bushranger Harry Power.
+In 1870 he was arrested again, this time for being a suspected accomplice of bushranger Harry Power.
 Both these charges were dismissed, but it was too late: Ned had caught the attention of the police.

 Some years later, in April 1878, a police officer named Fitzpatrick went to the Kelly home, hoping to arrest Ned's brother Dan for stealing horses.
-Fitzpatrick claimed that while he was there, Ned shot him in the wrist, although it's unclear whether Ned was even present at the time.
+Fitzpatrick claimed that Ned shot him in the wrist, although it's unclear whether Ned was even present at the time.
 Regardless, Ned's mother Ellen was arrested for aiding and abetting an attempted murder.

-She was sentenced to three years imprisonment by Judge Redmond Barry (who, two years later, also sentenced Ned to death by hanging).
+Ellen was sentenced to three years' imprisonment by Judge Redmond Barry (who, two years later, also sentenced Ned to death by hanging).
 Ned and Dan went into hiding, and were later joined by Ned's friend Joe Byrne, and Dan's friend Steve Hart.

-After Ellen's arrest, in October 1878, Ned, Dan, Joe and Steve headed for Bullock Creek, where they hoped to earn enough money to appeal Ellen's sentence by running a whiskey distillery.
+In October 1878, Ned, Dan, Joe and Steve headed for Bullock Creek, where they hoped to earn enough money to appeal Ellen's sentence by running a whisky distillery.

 Ned Kelly's suit of armour